-As a rule, the clearance distance from the surface of the shaft to ferrous materials should be kept greater than 40mm.
+As a rule, this distance (clearance diameter) should be a 100mm diameter around the shaft.
 Inside this region ferrous objects can become attracted to the shaft and this can lead to pinch type injuries as well as damage to the shaft.
-Note it is also good practice to keep a plenty of margin in tool separation when working as the onset of force with distance is quite rapid.